leog314/XWiki/README.md

-# **WIKIPEDIA COMES TO THE CALCULATOR!**
+# **Wikipedia comes to your calculator!**

 ## **General:**

 XWiki is a portable knowledge source for the TI-nspire calculator series written in Lua.
+It compresses a short summary of the 1000 most vital articles in English Wikipedia.

 ![alt text](https://github.com/leog314/XWiki/blob/main/build/wiki.gif?raw=true)